hyperledger/fabric/docs/source/write_first_app.rst

 **About FabCar**

-The FabCar sample demonstrates functionality to query `Car` (our sample business object) saved on the ledger, and how to update the ledger (add a new `Car` to the ledger).
+The FabCar sample demonstrates how to query `Car` (our sample business object) saved on the ledger, and how to update the ledger (add a new `Car` to the ledger).
-It involves building two components:
+It involves following two components:
-  1. Sample application: This will make calls to the blockchain network, invoking transactions implemented in the smart contracts.
+  1. Sample application: which makes calls to the blockchain network, invoking transactions implemented in the smart contracts.
   2. Smart contract itelf, implementing the transactions that involve interactions with the ledger.